What is ABS?

 4 Main Components Of The Anti-Lock Braking System

-ABS has four main components – speed sensors, pump, valve and a controller.
+There are four main components – speed sensors, pump, valve and a controller.

 - Speed Sensors – provides information about when the wheel is going to lock up via sensors found in the differential or wheel.